Skip to main content

 About the residency

 The BR Whiting Studio residency is an opportunity for writers to direct their own program of activity and expand their practice and networks.
-There are 3 residencies on offer of varying duration: 1-month (with $5,000 support), 3-months (with $12,500 support), and 6-months (with $25,000 support).
+There are three residencies on offer of varying duration: 1 x one month (with $5,000 support), 1 x three months (with $12,500 support), and 1 x six months (with $25,000 support).

 The Studio is an apartment in the Roman neighbourhood of Trastevere.
 It was given to Creative Australia by Lorri Whiting, an Australian abstract painter who was embraced by the Italian art scene.
 She spent many years living in Rome and exhibited in prestigious galleries across Italy, the UK and New York.
 She established the BR Whiting Studio as a gift to Creative Australia in honour of her late husband, the writer B.R ‘Bertie’ Whiting.
 The residency was originally established for the benefit of Australian poets and poets are encouraged to apply for the residency.